| Hymn. Felix dies quam proprio.

 Brethren: When the time had fully come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.
 And because you are sons, God has sent the Spirit of his Son into our hearts, crying, "Abba!
 Father!"
 So through God you are no longer a slave but a son, and if a son then an heir.

-The shepherds went with haste, and found Mary and Joseph, and the baby lying in a manger.
+At that time: The shepherds went with haste to Bethlehem, and found Mary and Joseph, and the baby lying in a manger.
 And when they saw it they made known the saying which had been told them concerning this child; and all who heard it wondered at what the shepherds told them.
 But Mary kept all these things, pondering them in her heart.
 And the shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.
 And at the end of eight days, when he was circumcised, he was called Jesus, the name given by the angel before he was conceived in the womb.